games-on-whales/wolfmanager/docs/technical/logging/standards.md

-# WolfUI Logging Standards
+# WolfManager Logging Standards

-This document outlines the logging standards for the WolfUI application.
+This document outlines the logging standards for the WolfManager application.
 All new features and modifications should follow these guidelines to maintain consistent and useful logging throughout the application.

 ## Core Principles